AdobeDocs/campaign.en/help/v8/connect/crm-data-sync.md

    >
    >The limitations related to data filtering modes are detailed in [this section](#filtering-data).

-1. Use the **[!UICONTROL Use automatic index...]** option to automatically manage incremental object synchronization between your CRM and Adobe Campaign, depending on the date and their last modification.
+1. Select the **[!UICONTROL Use automatic index...]** option to automatically manage incremental object synchronization between your CRM and Adobe Campaign, depending on the date and their last modification.

    For more on this, refer to [this section](#variable-management).